cicdenv/cicdenv/terraform/network/routing/README.md

 ## Purpose
-Side-wide NAT gateways enable private subnets to access networks outside the VPC.
+Site-wide NAT gateways enable private subnets to access networks outside the VPC.
 They are relatively expensive ~ $50 per month, per AZ.

 Its useful to define them in a different component than the egress VPC so